 Compress Wisconsin 1 and 2 into one day; allot the bulk of your discretionary time to Bayfield.
 Compress Minnesota 1 & 2 into one day; overnight before in Duluth and arrive there early enough in the day to enjoy its attractions but you’ll need to get an early start the next morning.
 Also have advance reservations in Thunder Bay so you can arrive there fairly late and not have to worry about finding a place to stay.
 If you are coming the other direction – from Canada, same advice: advance reservations in both places and arrive early enough to see the Thunder Bay the afternoon/early evening before.
 Ontario 2 and 3 can be combined to cover Thunder Bay to Wawa in one day.
 Ontario 1 and Michigan 5 can combined to cover Wawa to Tahquamenon Falls in one day.
 If you are not camping, you should get advance reservations in Paradise or Bay Mills because my sense is the few motels/resorts close to Tahquamenon Falls are well booked in the regular season.
 So far this trims off 4 days.

-In the remainder of the UP there are 3 strong attractions that make halving the trip difficult: Pictured Rocks National Lakeshore Park, Copper Harbor/Keweenau Peninsula, and Porcupine Mountains/Black River Harbor.
+In the remainder of the UP there are 3 strong attractions that make halving the trip difficult: Pictured Rocks National Lakeshore Park, Copper Harbor/Keweenaw Peninsula, and Porcupine Mountains/Black River Harbor.
 To trim what we have outlined in four days to two days, I think you are going to have to bypass one of these three jewels.
-Personally since I like mountain top vistas, hiking and waterfalls I'd definitely include the Porkies area in my must see and toss a coin between Copper Harbor and Pictured Rocks.
-However, if you are coming in the middle of what has been a hot dry summer, the waterfalls aren't going to be much so that might change my vote.
+Personally since I like mountain top vistas, hiking and waterfalls I’d definitely include the Porkies area in my must see and toss a coin between Copper Harbor and Pictured Rocks.
+However, if you are coming in the middle of what has been a hot dry summer, the waterfalls aren’t going to be much so that might change my vote.
 (Hot and dry also means that you could skip Tahquamenon Falls).
-If you like quaint artisan villages, go for Copper Harbor and its neighboring fishing villages on the Keweenau.
+If you like quaint artisan villages, go for Copper Harbor and its neighboring fishing villages along the Keweenaw Peninsula.

 Condensed Travel Plan 2 – Focus on either a Southern or a Northern Leg